awsdocs/amazon-vpc-network-administrator-guide/doc_source/CustomerGateway-Windows.md

 ## Configuring Your Windows Server<a name="prereq-windows-server"></a>

-To configure Windows Server as a customer gateway, ensure that you have Windows Server 2008 R2 on your own network, or on an EC2 instance in a VPC\.
+To configure Windows Server as a customer gateway device, ensure that you have Windows Server 2008 R2 on your own network, or on an EC2 instance in a VPC\.
 If you use an EC2 instance that you launched from a Windows AMI, do the following:
 + Disable source/destination checking for the instance:

   1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.